OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

-“I am [https://www.linkedin.com/in/pol-bosch-27b507140/](Pol Bosch), student of the [https://www.citm.upc.edu/ing/estudis/graus-videojocs/](Bachelor’s Degree in Video Games by UPC at CITM).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [https://es.linkedin.com/in/ricardpillosu](Ricard Pillosu).”
+“I am [Pol Bosch](https://www.linkedin.com/in/pol-bosch-27b507140/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”

 # Introduction